Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-09-01-second-post.md

 The last section shows that, in this particular situation, and with this particular noise, the bootstrap percentile interval behaves better than the boot-T interval.
 We also see that the interval starts to behave properly when the "past data" represents about $$40\%$$ or more of the total data, ie when the "future" starts a bit before the inflection point of the sigmoid.

-### Going further, and possible imprvements
+### Going further, and possible improvements

 If one wants to go further, here are some interesting leads:
 1. One can explore the effect of other type of noise on the different techniques to build these intervals.
 In this post I limited myself to Gaussian noise, which is symmetric and with thin tails.
 It is possible that skewed noise with fat tail distribution can completely change how well the techniques perform in constructing a confidence intervals.
-2. An important observation to make about the different plot I presented in this post, is that the quality of the fit on the past data completely conditions the quality of the confidense interval.
+2. An important observation to make about the different plots presented in this post, is that the quality of the fit on the past data completely conditions the quality of the confidence interval.
 A fit that is too far from the truth on the past data likely leads to an interval that is completely off.
 Therefore, one may explore the effect of randomization and averaging (using some bootstrap sampling methods) of the fit for the past data to see whether it can improve its quality.
-This will not only allow to have better confidence interval, but also get meaningful confidence interval using less past data.
+This will not only allow to have better confidence intervals, but also get meaningful confidence intervals using less past data.
-3. One may want to use another predictor instead of the fit we presented here.
+3. One may want to use another predictor instead of the fit presented here.
 For example one might want to use the median or the average of an ensemble of fits.
-4. A combination of the above is likely to improve the constructions of the confidence intervals I have presented in this post.
+4. A combination of the above is likely to improve the construction of the confidence intervals presented in this post.

 ### A quick word about confidence level